ertugrul-dmr/NoOffense/README.md

 #   'token_str': 'sey',
 #   'sequence': 'sen tam bir sey'}]
 ```
-You can notice it produces much less offensive content.
+As you can see, the casual NLP model produces much less offensive content than NoOffense.

 # Get Sentence Embeddings

-Sometimes you need to encode your sentences to vector form to use them in different tasks than classification.
-With NoOffense you can get sentence embeddings for offensive language inputs and use them for downstream tasks like sentence similarity, retrieve&rank etc.
+Sometimes, you need to encode your sentences in vector form to use them in different tasks than classification.
+With NoOffense, you can get sentence embeddings for offensive language inputs and use them for downstream tasks like sentence similarity, retrieval, and ranking, etc.
 ```python
 from nooffense import SentenceEncoder model = SentenceEncoder("path_to_your_model_weight_folder")